 Cybernet systems attended the 34th Annual National Logistics Conference on May 15-16, 2018 in Tampa, Florida.
 Their display table detailed Cybernet's capabilities in creating technology solutions to advance human performance through automation.
 Key focus areas included autonomous logistics platforms, ammunition inspection, Cyber Security, and Artificial Intelligence.

 Cybernet is transitioning its Tracker technology at Tinker AFB.
 The Tracker enhances non-destructive surface inspections and deliverables by providing real-time tracking, recording, and display of inspection progress.
 This effort will integrate the Tracker with UT inspection equipment and harden the Tracker for rapid setup and execution to provide mobile C-Scan generation.

-Cybernet is transitioning its Automated Data Cleanser (ADC) at Robins AFB.
-The ADC performs four years of work in one day for multiple aircraft platforms, saving $3M annually based on anticipated reductions in unscheduled maintenance.
-The ADC technology frees subject matter experts to discover bad entries sooner and enhances fleet analysis for System Program Offices.
-This effort will mature and transition the ADC to the Air Force and ensure maintainability of the ADC application.
+Cybernet is transitioning its Smart Data Cleanser (SDC) at Robins AFB.
+The SDC performs four years of work in one day for multiple aircraft platforms and applies to any dataset with descriptive coding.
+The SDC is expected to save $3M annually in unscheduled maintenance and free hundreds of expert hours.
+This effort will mature and transition the SDC to the Air Force and ensure its maintainability.